 Houston evokes painful memories of Katrina

-Some of those now taking shelter from Tropical Storm Harvey at Houston's main convention center may be having flashbacks to a previous storm.
+Some of those now taking shelter from Harvey at Houston's main convention center may be having flashbacks to a previous storm.

 Tens of thousands of people who fled their homes in New Orleans after Hurricane Katrina in 2005 endured squalid conditions at the Superdome football stadium and convention center.
 Thousands went to Houston, where officials were applauded for sheltering them.